West-Ronfaure/homework/README.md

 ## Setup
 - Add `/addon load homework` to your `scripts/default.txt` file to load it automatically on startup.
 This addon relies on Key Item changes and NPC conversations to track progress, so it must be running at all times.
 - Speak to Eeko-Weeko in Ru'Lude Gardens once to initialize the EcoWarrior nation rotation.
+- Talk to Rytaal once to pick up your Assault tag count.

 <table><tr>
 <td><img width="363" height="642" alt="image" src="https://github.com/user-attachments/assets/d33e9d4c-3a31-475a-8493-f3d59aa4c36b" /></td>